Heliconian Club: History

-Hall
+Heliconian Hall

-Heliconian Hall, as it is now known, is in the Yorkville district of Toronto on the east side of Hazelton Avenue and north of Scollard Street.
-The area is home to many art galleries, boutiques and picturesque Edwardian and Victorian homes.
+The club's building, known as Heliconian Hall, is located at 35 Hazelton Avenue in the Yorkville area of Toronto.
+It is situated on the east side of Hazelton Avenue, north of Scollard Street.
+The area is home to many art galleries and boutiques, as well as picturesque Victorian and Edwardian houses.

-The building was erected in 1876.
-Its architecture is Carpenter's Gothic, with a board and batten exterior and a unique carved rose window with drip molding on the west façade.
+The building was constructed in 1876, and its architecture is Carpenter Gothic.
+It has a board-and-batten exterior, and a unique carved rose window with drip moulding on the west façade.
 It is one of very few board-and-batten buildings still in use in Ontario.
 The building is protected under Part IV of the Ontario Heritage Act, designated by the City of Toronto since 1973.

-In 1983 the Toronto Historical Board recognized it with an appropriate plaque as "the oldest building" in the Yorkville area.
-In 1990 the Heliconian Hall Foundation was founded as a vehicle to acquire funds for the preservation and restoration of what is often called the gem of Yorkville.
-Heliconian Hall was designated a National Historic Sites of Canada in 2008 due to its distinctive architecture and its association with the Heliconian Club.
+In 1983, the Toronto Historical Board recognized it with an appropriate plaque as "the oldest building" in the Yorkville area.
+In 1990, the Heliconian Hall Foundation was founded as a vehicle to acquire funds for the preservation and restoration of what is often called the gem of Yorkville.
+Heliconian Hall was designated a National Historic Site of Canada in 2008, due to its distinctive architecture and its association with the Heliconian Club.

 Other noteworthy architectural features include the square, flat-roofed tower, asymmetrically located on the building's southern elevation, two symmetrical steeply gabled entrance porches, and an arcade of narrow-pointed arched windows.
 The main hall has a vaulted ceiling, a low stage and a fireplace.
 Due to its excellent acoustics, the venue is in high demand for concerts and other performances.
-In addition, there is a small meeting room beside the hall with a bar and a kitchen.
+In addition, there is a small meeting room beside the hall, with a bar and a kitchen.
 The hall may be rented for events and performances.

 Current activities

 While the Heliconian Club remains true to its objective as a forum for interaction among women in the arts, it has also evolved.
-Club events attract participants from across the city: the Monday Sketch Group, founded by artist and teacher Erma Lennox Sutcliffe in the early 1970s is vigorous.
+Club events attract participants from across the city – the Monday Sketch Group, founded by artist and teacher Erma Lennox Sutcliffe in the early 1970s, is vigorous.
 The Literary Lecture Series, founded by Janet L'Heureux and Jocelyn Paul in the mid-1990s, is consistently sold out.
 Since it was initiated, more than 170 exceptional Canadian authors have been featured.
 An annual concert series of varied programmes featuring the Clubs' high-caliber performers is another well-ensconced tradition.
-Each month member artists present art exhibitions in the hall for public viewing; exhibitions include drawings, paintings, mixed media, found objects, textile art, photography and occasionally sculpture.
+Each month, member artists present art exhibitions in the hall for public viewing; exhibitions include drawings, paintings, mixed media, found objects, textile art, photography and occasionally sculpture.